BDC Hamburger Icon

 A 501(c)(4) exemption is the most popular type after the 501(c)(3).
 Groups that promote social welfare qualify for a 501(c)(4) exemption, so organizations like volunteer fire stations and Rotary Clubs might seek a 501(c)(4) exemption.

-However, these groups get a bad reputation because they are technically allowed to lobby for the furtherance of whatever social mission they embody.
+However, these groups often get a bad reputation because they are technically allowed to lobby for the furtherance of whatever social mission they embody.
 As not everyone agrees on what benefits society, some 501(c)(4) organizations are seen as a political problem.
-Don’t write this kind of organization off, though: Many c4 groups do good work.
+Don’t write this kind of organization off, though: Many (c)(4) groups do good work.

 501(c)(5): Labor, agricultural and horticultural organizations

 Labor and agricultural unions typically seek a 501(c)(5) exemption.
-There aren’t many active unions registered with the IRS, but well-known labor organizations like Unite Here, United Auto Workers, and the Teamsters all have 501(c)(5) exemptions.
+There aren’t many active unions registered with the IRS, but well-known labor organizations like Unite Here, United Auto Workers and the Teamsters all have 501(c)(5) exemptions.

 >> Learn More: Marketing Challenges Only Nonprofits Understand